What is a hostile Workplace?

 Both federal and state laws regulate workplace discrimination so that it can vary from state to state.
 Federal laws, regulated by the U.S. Equal Employment Opportunision (EEOC), protect against most workplace discrimination.
 Federal law prohibits employers from making professional decisions based on:

 - Sex (including pregnancy, gender identity, and sexual orientation)

-It is also illegal to discriminate against a person because the person complained about discrimination, filed a charge of discrimination, or participated in an employment discrimination investigation or lawsuit.
+Laws also dictate that it is illegal to discriminate against a person because the person complained about discrimination, filed a charge of discrimination, or participated in an employment discrimination investigation or lawsuit.

 Wrongful termination occurs when an employee is fired for an illegal reason, such as illegal discrimination or a breach of contract.
-Federal employment law provides that no employee can be fired based on race, gender, ethnic background, religion, or disability.
+Federal employment law provides that an employee cannot be fired based on race, gender, ethnic background, religion, or disability.